jspecify/jspecify/docs/docs/spec.md

 Our declaration annotations are specified to be *recognized* when applied to the locations listed below:

--   A *named* class.
+-   A *named* class declaration.
--   A package.
+-   A package declaration.
--   A module (for `@NullMarked` only, not `@NullUnmarked`).
+-   A module (for `@NullMarked` only, not `@NullUnmarked`) declaration.
--   A method or constructor.
+-   A method or constructor declaration.

+All locations that are not explicitly listed as recognized are unrecognized.

+> That is, they are *not* recognized on a field, a parameter, a local variable,
-> *Not* a field or a record component.
+> a type parameter, or a record component declaration.

-If our declaration annotations appear in any other location, they have no meaning.
+> An anonymous class declaration cannot be annotated with a declaration
+> annotation.

 ## Null-marked scope